vimalloc/flask-jwt-extended/docs/blocklist_and_token_revoking.rst

         now = datetime.now(timezone.utc)
         db.session.add(TokenBlocklist(jti=jti, type=ttype, created_at=now))
         db.session.commit()
-        return jsonify(msg=f"{ttype.capitalize()} token revoked")
+        return jsonify(msg=f"{ttype.capitalize()} token successfully revoked")

-Token type and user are not required and can be omitted.
-That being said, including these columns can help to audit that the frontend is performing its revoking job correctly and revoking both tokens.
+Token type and user columns are not required and can be omitted.
+That being said, including these can help to audit that the frontend is performing its revoking job correctly and revoking both tokens.

-An alternative, albeit much more complex, implementation is to invalidate all issued tokens for a user at once.
-To do this, all issued tokens must be tracked (by default, they are not stored on the server).
-A few steps would be required:
+Alternatively, there are a few ways to revoke both tokens at once:

 #.
-Store all generated access and refresh tokens in a database, include a user_id column
+Send the access token in the header (per usual), and send the refresh token in
+   the DELETE request body.
+This saves a request but still needs frontend changes, so may not be worth implementing
 #.
-Add a "valid" boolean column.
-Update the `token_in_blocklist_loader` to respond based on this column
+Embed the refresh token's jti in the access token.
+The revoke route should be authenticated
+   with the access token.
+Upon revoking the access token, extract the refresh jti from it and invalidate both.
+This has the advantage of requiring no extra work from the frontend.
 #.
+Store all generated tokens jtis in a database whenever they are created.
+Have a column to represent
+   whether it is valid or not, which the ``token_in_blocklist_loader`` should respond based upon.
-Upon revoking a token, find all other tokens with the same user and created at the same time,
+   Upon revoking a token, mark that token as invalid, as well as all other tokens from the same user generated at the same time.
+This would also allow for a "log out everywhere" option where all tokens for a user are invalidated at once, which is otherwise not easily possibile

-   (or all a user's tokens to log out on all devices) and mark each as invalid
+The best option of course depends and needs to be chosen based upon the circumstances.
+If there if ever a time where an unknown, untracked token needs to be immediately invalidated, this can be accomplished by changing the secret key.